-If the job ends earlier than expected, may the H-1B worker still remain in the U.S.?
-No. If the job ends before the end of the H-1B petition approval period, the employer must report this to the USCIS and the employee must leave the U.S. or obtain another visa status.
-If the employer terminates the job sooner than the ending date given by the USCIS, the employer must pay the expenses of return travel to the home country if the employee chooses to return.
-At this time there is no grace period for an H-1B holder.
+No. If the job terminates before the end of the H-1B petition approval period, the employer (MSU) must report this to the USCIS and the employee must leave the U.S. or obtain another visa status.
+If the employer terminates the job earlier than the end date given by the USCIS, the employer must pay the expenses of return travel to the home country if the employee chooses to return.
+There is no grace period for an H-1B holder.
 At the point that the job ends for any reason, the immediate departure from the U.S. is required.
 The H-1B visa is job and location specific which means that when the job ends, the visa ends even if there is time left on the visa.

 If there are any substantial changes in the job such as a new job title, changes in required qualifications, significant change in job duties, new location, etc, then the employer must file an H-1B amendment petition.

-The Office of International Programs must be notified if there are any changes to employment-such as:
+The Office of International Programs must be notified if there are any changes to employment

-3. Change of title and responsibility such as from post-doc to professor
+- Change of title and responsibility-- such as from post-doc to professor

 If the employee wishes to change jobs to a new organization, the prospective employer must file an entirely new H-1B petition.
 This must be done prior to the expiration of the first H-1B, or prior to terminating current employment, whichever comes first.
 In most cases, having one H-1B petition approved will not make it any easier to get a second approval.